zukiapp/documentation/README.md

 Add-on installation
 -------------------

-1. Log into your JIRA instance as an admin.
+1. Log-in to your JIRA instance as an admin.
-2. Click the admin dropdown and choose Atlassian Marketplace.
+2. Click the admin dropdown and choose the Atlassian Marketplace option.
 3. Click *Find new add-ons* from the left-hand side of the page.
-4. Locate *Zuki for JIRA* via search.
+4. Find *Zuki for JIRA* via search.
 5. Click *Try free* to begin a new trial or *Buy now* to purchase a license for Zuki for JIRA.
 6. Enter your information and click *Generate license* when redirected to MyAtlassian.
 7. Click *Apply license*.